Abstract

 Note that the cost to an individual’s dominance value is influenced by their current age and the current specific task that they are performing, the cost of which is not cumulative over time.
 Therefore, an individual’s effective rank within the dominance hierarchy is, irrespective of whether they belong to a group or not, determined by their dominance value relative to other competitors for the breeding position, with higher dominance values corresponding to higher ranks in the hierarchy.

 In contrast, we assume that defensive tasks have a more immediate fitness cost on survival (e.g., predator or space competitor defense) due to the high risk of injury.
-Therefore, helpers that defend have a survival rate (SH) proportional to the amount of help provided (Hdefense) given by the logistic Eq.
+Therefore, subordinate helpers that defend have a survival probability (SH) that decreases with the amount of help provided (Hdefense) given by the logistic Eq.
 3.1, where xh is a parameter that influences the strength of the cost of help in survival,

 In addition to defensive tasks, social and ecological factors also influence the survival of group members.
 The term m denotes the baseline mortality that determines how harsh the environment is.
-Higher values of m indicate higher overall environmental mortality for all individuals in the population, irrespective of social factors.
-For simplicity, we assume that the harshness of the environment only impacts survival, although other effects such as on reproductive output or the strength in which help improves fecundity are likely to have an effect in nature [112].
-Group size (N) provides survival benefits for both subordinates and breeders (Eq.
+Higher values of m indicate higher overall baseline mortality for all individuals in the population, irrespective of social factors.
+For simplicity, we assume that the harshness of the environment only impacts survival, although other effects such as on reproductive output or the strength in which help improves fecundity are likely to have an effect in nature [117].
+Group size (N) provides survival benefits, such as those offered by safety in numbers or increased resource defense potential, for both subordinates and breeders (Eq.
 3.1 and 3.2 respectively), where xn is a parameter that quantifies the effect size of the benefit of group size in survival, and x0 an intercept.
 Floaters sustain the highest mortality (SF, Eq.
 3.3) since they do not benefit from group protection,

 Need for division of labor

-To assess the rules governing task specialization and division of labor, we first outline a basic model in which individuals evolve their preferred helping task and then compare it to a scenario in which the breeder’s reproductive outcome is maximized by performing both tasks to an approximately equivalent extent.
-Thus, the maximum amount of cumulative help of each type (Σ Hmax) that can affect fecundity is given by Eq.
+To assess the rules governing task specialization and division of labor, we first outline a basic model where individuals evolve their preferred helping task.
+Then we compare this to another model in which the breeder’s reproductive outcome is maximized when the group’s helping effort in each kind of tasks is performed to a roughly equal degree.
+Thus, in the second scenario, the maximum amount of cumulative group help of each type (Hmax) that can affect fecundity is given by Eq.
 4:

 where km is a parameter that relaxes the need for division of labor.
-The breeders then reproduced asexually.
-The quantity of offspring produced is contingent upon the breeders’ baseline fecundity (k0) and the collective amount of help contributed by the helpers in the group.
-The increase in fecundity shows diminishing returns as given in the Eq.
-5, where kh is a scaling parameter that modifies the benefit of the cumulative help provided by the subordinates to increase the fecundity of the breeder,
+The breeders then reproduce asexually.
+The quantity of offspring produced (K) is contingent upon the breeders’ baseline fecundity (k0) and the collective amount of help contributed by the helpers in the group.
+As indicated in the Eq.
+5, the increase in fecundity shows diminishing returns as help increases, where kh is a scaling parameter that modifies the benefit of the cumulative help provided by all the subordinates to increase the fecundity of the breeder,

 Fitness benefits of helping